Super-Protocol/docs/docs/developers/deployment_guides/python/solution.md

 ## Pack the solution

+When the Docker image should run within an Intel SGX enclave, the image has to be built and signed with [Gramine](https://gramine.readthedocs.io/en/latest/gsc-installation.html) (a.k.a graminized).
 Execute the following command to prepare and pack the solution:

 ```
 spctl solutions prepare --pack-solution solution.tar.gz  --write-default-manifest \